Microsoft/azure-docs.cs-cz/articles/iot-accelerators/iot-accelerators-remote-monitoring-bulk-configuration-update.md

 > * Nasaďte konfiguraci do zařízení ve skupině zařízení.
 > * Monitorování nasazení

-Pokud ještě předplatné Azure nemáte, vytvořte si napřed [bezplatný účet](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
+Pokud ještě nemáte předplatné Azure, [vytvořte si bezplatný účet](https://azure.microsoft.com/free/?WT.mc_id=A261C142F), ještě než začnete.

 <!--
 If this is going to be a tutorial - we need to split this include into two so that we can accommodate the additional prerequisites: